| Group | 2 | Melting point | 650 oC, 1202 oF, 923.15 K |

 Natural abundance

-Magnesium is the eighth most abundant element in the Earth’s crust, but does not occur uncombined.
+Magnesium is the eighth most abundant element in the Earth’s crust, but does not occur uncombined in nature.
 It is found in large deposits in minerals such as magnesite and dolomite.
-Commercially, it is prepared by electrolysis of fused magnesium chloride derived from brines, wells and sea water.
+The sea contains trillions of tonnes of magnesium, and this is the source of much of the 850,000 tonnes now produced each year.
+It is prepared by reducing magnesium oxide with silicon, or by the electrolysis of molten magnesium chloride.

 Electronegativity (Pauling scale) |